needle-mirror/com.unity.properties.ui/Documentation~/index.md

 # Glossary

+**Inspectors** are drawers based on a given type.
+These drawers will be used for the root instance.

-**Custom Inspectors** are drawers based on a given type.
+**Property Inspectors** are drawers based on a given type.
 These drawers will be used for every field of that type.

-**Property Drawers** are drawers based on an attribute.
+**Property Attribute Inspectors** are drawers based on an attribute.
 Theses drawers will be used when a field is tagged with a `PropertyAttribute`.
 This allows to draw fields of heterogeneous types in a similar fashion.

 # Getting Started